idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step10_auxkernels.md

          block=AuxKernels
          link=False

 Here, a `DarcyVelocity` object was created.
-The assosciated variable that stores the results was identified along with the nonlinear variable assosciated with the `DarcyPressure` object.
+The associated variable that stores the results was identified along with the nonlinear variable associated with the `DarcyPressure` object.
 The `"execute_on"` parameter is made available through the base class and is used to control when the object runs via the [`ExecFlagEnum`](src/utils/ExecFlagEnum.C) methods.
 For this demonstration, the velocity is calculated based on the current steady-state solution.
 Setting `execute_on = TIMESTEP_END` ensures that the `DarcyVelocity` object is constructed only after a `DarcyPressure` object has computed the current solution $p$.

 Now, execute the application: